eyMiko/CodenamesClueGenerator/README.md

 # CodenamesClueGenerator

 This project is a clue generator for the popular party game, Codenames.
-It utilizes various NLP Techniques on the pre-trained FastText model to generate the best clues possible.
-The tools used were Python, Jupyter Notebook, Gensim, NLTK, PyGame, and more.
+It utilizes various NLP Techniques on the pre-trained [FastText](https://fasttext.cc/docs/en/support.html) model to generate the best clues possible.
+The main tools used were Python, Jupyter Notebook, Gensim, NLTK, PyGame.

 ## Initial Set Up